UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 <iframe src="/module5/charts/16/unnamed-chunk-6.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: In the previous slides we encoded the same dataframe column in both the `x` and `color` channel so that it was easy for us to directly compare the colours to the points position on the x-axis.
+Notes: In the previous slides, we encoded the same dataframe column in both the `x` and `color` channel so that it was easy for us to directly compare the colours to the points position on the x-axis.